misterbuckley/motion-sensor-led/README.md

-# motion sensor led powered by arduino!
+# motion sensor led powered by arduino

 This is arduino code for an LED controlled by a distance sensor.